Clemapfel/jluna/docs/manual.md

 ```
 > **C++ Hint**: `std::cout << x << std::endl` is C++s version to Julias `println(x)`

 Where `Int64` is a type alias of `long int`.
-Most of the C++ primitive types have been alias in jluna, such that their name corresponds to the Julia-side name. `Float32` instead of `float`, `UInt32` instead of `unsigned int`, etc..
+Most of the C++ primitive types have been aliased in jluna, such that their name corresponds to the Julia-side name. `Float64` instead of `double`, `UInt32` instead of `unsigned int`, etc.

-We will learn more about this soon, for now, be aware that we have to manually type the C++-side variable that captures the result, rather than using `auto`.
-This is because jluna tries its hardest to convert any Julia type to the C++ type, even if they don't necessarily match:
+While the general case will be explained later, for now, be aware that **we have to manually specify the type** of the C++-side variable that captures the result, rather than using `auto`.

+If the result of a Julia-side expression is of a different type than the declared C++-side variable, jluna will try to convert the result such that both types match:

 ```
 UInt64 result = Main.safe_eval("return Char(14)");